Infrastructure as Code (IaC)

 One of the first decisions organizations have to make is how they’re going to automate infrastructure.
 They usually have two options: mutable and immutable infrastructure.

-1. Mutable Infrastructure
+1. Mutable infrastructure

 Mutable infrastructure can be updated or modified after it has been provisioned.
-This type of infrastructure gives IT teams the flexibility to customize servers so more closely fit application requirements.
+This type of infrastructure gives IT teams the flexibility to customize servers so they more closely fit application requirements.
 Unfortunately, this comes with deployment inconsistencies and can make tracking more difficult.

-2. Immutable Infrastructure
+2. Immutable infrastructure

 Expert Tip